The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 The insurance adjuster puts all of the details of the medical records into a computer.
 The computer spits out a settlement range for the insurance payout.

 In severe injury cases, a computer system trying to number crunch a dollar amount is an abomination of justice.
 (You can get a complete look at how insurance companies value cases here.
-At the bottom of this article, you can read about the settlement value of your particular injury.)
+Above, you can research the settlement value of your particular injury.)

 Talk to a Lawyer at 800-553-8082 or Get an On-Line Consultation.

 In the typical car accident case we handle in Maryland, who is at fault for the crash is not an issue.
 But if there is a serious dispute about liability, the lawsuit will more likely go to trial.
 If auto insurance companies think their driver is not responsible, they are unlikely to offer a settlement amount and typically will take that personal injury claim to trial.

 To calculate the settlement amount, you must multiply the likelihood of success by the expected payout if you win.

 So the formula is your case is worth $2 million, but you have an 80% chance of winning the case, your "settlement formula" calculation would be $1.6 million (2,000,000 x .8).HOW MUCH OF MY SETTLEMENT WILL I GET?